 So the good news is that you can greatly improve your ride by installing an expansion chamber, but the bad news is that most all of them available that are cheap aren't very good.

-Even better, but 3x the cost, is my pipe which I designed for these engines.
-It comes with silencer welded on.
-If i'm not too busy then you can have me make one for $200 delivered to your door (USA address).
-It comes without header so you need to do like I did and use two headers off standard exhausts and weld the two curves together.
+Even better, but costing you some effort, is my pipe which I designed for these engines which you can make from printable patterns for cutting out sheet metal for each pipe section that will need to be rolled.
+The design includes a silencer welded on and without needing occassional service.
+To make an upswept header just use two headers off standard exhausts and weld the two curves together.
 Below are the recommended port durations with corresponding header lengths (centerline starting at piston face).
 On my street ride I like the 175/117 combo.
 The pipe as shown below has a 430mm header length.
-Click here for more info.
+Click here and here for more info.

 This picture shows how this 70mm wide belly pipe isn't dangerous to your leg when the pipe is touching the frame.